unitaryfoundation/jeff/README.md

     <img src="./docs/images/structured-circuit-inverted.png#gh-dark-mode-only" onerror="this.style.display='none'" alt=""/>
 </p>

+<p align="center"><em>As we increasingly represent program structure in our quantum algorithms and programs, we need to move beyond the circuit picture.</em></p>

 Compilation and optimization of such programs is crucial to support quantum hardware execution, however current de-facto interchange formats (such as QIR and OpenQASM) either aren't designed for quantum optimization — lacking the explicit structure needed for advanced high-level optimizations — nor tool-agnostic exchange, locking developers into particular toolchains like LLVM.